top of page

 Ready to get started with your OSHA 10 hour training?
 Here’s what you need to know.

-Finding a Class and Authorized Trainer
+Finding an Authorized Trainer

-Online and Spanish Language Training
+Online and Multilingual Training

 For maximum convenience, many people now choose to complete their OSHA 10 hour training online.
 Platforms like SkillCat partner with authorized providers to offer the full course online, allowing you to learn at your own pace.
-This is a great way to get certified without the scheduling conflicts of in person classes.
+This is a great way to get your card without the scheduling conflicts of in person classes.

 What if I Lose My Card?